clue/reactphp-stdio/README.md

 # clue/stdio-react [![Build Status](https://travis-ci.org/clue/php-stdio-react.svg?branch=master)](https://travis-ci.org/clue/php-stdio-react)

-Async, event-driven and UTF-8 aware console input & output (STDIN, STDOUT), built on top of for [ReactPHP](https://reactphp.org).
+Async, event-driven and UTF-8 aware console input & output (STDIN, STDOUT) for truly interactive CLI applications, built on top of [ReactPHP](https://reactphp.org).

-You can use this library to build truly interactive and responsive command line (CLI) applications, that immediately react when the user types in a line.
-Inspired by `readline`, but supports UTF-8 and interleaved I/O (typing while output is being printed), history and autocomplete support and takes care of proper TTY settings under the hood without requiring any extensions or special installation.
+You can use this library to build truly interactive and responsive command line (CLI) applications, that immediately react when the user types in a line or hits a certain key.
+Inspired by `ext-readline`, but supports UTF-8 and interleaved I/O (typing while output is being printed), history and autocomplete support and takes care of proper TTY settings under the hood without requiring any extensions or special installation.

 **Table of contents**